Assessing causal effects in the presence of treatment switching through principal stratification: Methods for treatment switching: A review

-In the causal inference literature, various methods have been proposed to evaluate the effect of a treatment accounting for treatment switching.

-To the best of our knowledge, all the existing methods generally focus on causal effects for the whole population, which are defined under the assumption that there exist, for each individual, the outcome that would have happened under assignment to treatment and the outcome that would have happened under assignment to control if that individual had not switched.
-Unfortunately, for switchers the outcome that would have happened if they had not switched does not exist conceptually in the data, it is an a-priori counterfactual \cite[][]{FrangakisRubin2002}.
-The data contain no or little information on these a-priori counterfactual outcomes for switchers, and thus assumptions that allow one to extrapolate from the observed data information on them are required.
+In causal inference, various methods have been proposed to evaluate the effect of a treatment accounting for treatment switching.
+To the best of our knowledge, all the existing methods generally focus on causal effects for the whole population, which are defined under the assumption that, for each individual, both the outcome that would have happened under assignment to treatment and the outcome that would have happened under assignment to control exist, if that individual had not switched.
+Unfortunately, for switchers, the outcome that would have happened if they had not switched does not exist conceptually in the data; it is an a-priori counterfactual \cite[][]{FrangakisRubin2002}.
+The data contain no or little information on these a-priori counterfactual outcomes for switchers; thus, assumptions that allow one to extrapolate from the observed data information on them are required.

-It is worth noting that the problem of introducing assumptions that allow one to extrapolate from the observed data information on quantities that do not exist in the data for some units also arises in randomized experiments with non-compliance, when focus is on causal effects for the whole population.
-In these experiments, the Instrumental Variable (IV) assumptions (exogeneity of the instrument, existence of an association between the instrument and the treatment, exclusion restrictions and monotonicity) are sufficient to identity average causal effects for the sub-population of compliers, but they are not sufficient to identify the average effect of the treatment for the full population: in addition to the IV assumptions (with or without monotonicity), we need to introduce additional assumptions that allow one to infer the overall average effect, that is, assumptions on priori-conterfactual outcomes for never-takers and always-takers.
-In the literature alternative sets of assumptions have been considered including the rather strong assumption of identical treatment effect for all units and the weaker homogeneity assumption of no additive effect modification across levels of the instrument within the treated and the untreated \cite[][]{Robins:1989, HernanRobins:2006}.
+It is worth noting that the problem of introducing assumptions that allow one to extrapolate from the observed data information on quantities that do not exist in the data for some units also arises in randomized experiments with non-compliance when the focus is on causal effects for the whole population.
+In these experiments, the Instrumental Variable (IV) assumptions (exogeneity of the instrument, existence of an association between the instrument and the treatment, exclusion restrictions, and monotonicity) are sufficient to identify average causal effects for the subpopulation of compliers.
+Still, they are not sufficient to identify the average effect of the treatment for the whole population; in addition to the IV assumptions (with or without monotonicity), we need to introduce additional assumptions that allow one to infer the overall average effect, i.e., assumptions on a-priori counterfactual outcomes for never-takers and always-takers.
+In the literature, alternative sets of assumptions have been considered, including the relatively strong assumption of identical treatment effect for all units and the weaker homogeneity assumption of no additive effect modification across levels of the instrument within the treated and the untreated \cite[][]{Robins:1989, HernanRobins:2006}.